Azure/azure-osconfig/CONTRIBUTING.md

 # Introduction

-Azure Device OS Configuration (OSConfig) is a modular configuration stack for Linux Edge devices.
+Azure Device OS Configuration (OSConfig) is a modular configuration stack forï¿½Linux Edge devices.
 OSConfig supports multi-authority device management over Azure and Azure Portal/CLI (via Azure PnP, IoT Hub, Azure Policy), GitOps, as well as local management (such as from Out Of Box Experience, OOBE).
 For more information on OSConfig see [OSConfig North Star Architecture](docs/architecture.md).

 # Code of conduct